Growing tomatoes this year will be a cinch if you follow these 10 Growing tips for tomatoes.

 7. Choose smaller compact transplants from your local nursery

-Avoid transplants that are over grown, leggy, flowering or that already have fruit set.
+Avoid transplants that are overgrown, leggy, flowering or that already have fruit set.
 All of these signs are symptoms of the plants being stressed or not cared for properly.
-Instead buy smaller compact plants that have roots that are not crowded in the pot.
-Although smaller now, they will quickly surpass their stressed out counterparts.
+Instead, buy smaller compact plants that have roots that are not crowded in the pot.
+Although smaller now, they will quickly surpass their stressed-out counterparts.
+Learn more about choosing the best seedlings here.

 8. Rotate where you plant

 Most of the diseases that affect tomatoes are soil borne.
 And even some of the pests.
 By rotating where you plant your tomatoes you prevent pests and diseases from building up in the soil.
 Never plant tomatoes in the same spot in consecutive years.
 Try to rotate away from a bed for at least 3 years.
-Also avoid spots where potatoes, peppers, and egg plants have been as they are in the same family and carry the same diseases.
+Also avoid spots where potatoes, peppers, and eggplants have been as they are in the same family and carry the same diseases.
+Crop rotation is super important in your garden, learn more here.

 9. Look for a sunny spot